Article written on Friday, 02 Nov 2018

 Once starting on the cover design, I decided to I use the shapes of the 1st Be Card graphic as basis for the front, spine and back of the cover.
 Then I added in a couple of more colors, and some other graphics to end up with a composition that flows seamlessly from front to back, leaving enough room for some text on the back.

 For the front of the book cover I used these overlapping triangles, which also became part of the company branding.
 It's also used on Be Card 7, but I've also been using circles and compositions of parallelograms a lot in all the design work.
-These colourful compositions of shapes in combination with the colored dots connected with lines are reoccurring in all of the designs I've been doing for Level Five Executive since then.
+These colorful compositions of shapes in combination with the colored dots connected with lines are reoccurring in all of the designs I've been doing for Dr. Lola Gershfeld (Level Five Executive as the time of writing, now known as EmC Leaders).
 The coral red, which is the color of Be Card 1, became the primary color.
 It's also the color I've used for the chapter pages in the book.